Award Winners

 2020

-Martha Regina Crowther, PhD, MPH (Psychologist)
+Martha Regina Crowther (Psychologist)

-Danielle L. McDuffie, M.A.
-(Psychologist-in-Training)
+Danielle L. McDuffie (Psychologist-in-Training)

 2019